-The Outpatient Department includes a number of clinics which are held across our three hospitals – Dewsbury and District Hospital, Pinderfields Hospital and Pontefract Hospital.
+The Outpatients Department includes a number of clinics which are held across our three hospital sites.

 It is important that you attend your Outpatient appointment(s), for your own health as well as that of other patients.
 Patients who do not attend (DNA) Outpatient appointments across our hospitals have a direct and potentially serious impact on the length of time that other patients have to wait for their care.
 Your missed appointment could have been given to another patient.